bcgov/wps-active/README.md

 Currently this repo only reflects data download e.g.
 * download *all of Sentinel-2 data captured today that are available in the bucket*

-* NB tested in posix environment.
-May contain '/' that need be replaced with os.path.sep to be Windows compatible.
 ### Pull all data captured today
 Currently using:
 ```